tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab06/README.md

   - `join()` method allows a `ForkJoinTask` to wait for the completion of another one.

 - 2 types of `ForkJoinTask` specializations:
-  - `RecursiveAction` represent executions that do not yield a return value.
+  - `RecursiveAction` represents executions that do not yield a return value.
-  - `RecursiveTask` yield return values.
+  - `RecursiveTask` yields return values.
 This is preferred because most divide-and-conquer algorithms return a value from a computation over a data set.

 Example in `lab06.executors.forkjoin` package.

-**Goal**:  counting the occurrences of a word in a set of documents [^1].
+**Goal**: count the occurrences of a word in a set of documents.

 [^1]: [Fork and Join: Java Can Excel at Painless Parallel Programming Too!](https://www.oracle.com/technical-resources/articles/java/fork-join.html)